ncsu-ngw/BiddingService/README.md

         - You can use: \
                 - curl \
                 - Postman \
-                - Your preferred programming language \
+                - Your preferred programming language!

 ###2) Run it on your local machine
 The service can be copied from its github repository (https://github.com/ncsu-ngw/BiddingService).
 It should be deployed as a webservice; though, it will also require the python library flask